Anphyia/odin-recipes/README.md

 # odin-recipes
-A simple recipe page made using HTML.
+A simple recipe page made using HTML/CSS.